 A third of the world’s population don’t have a bank account – 2.5 billion people, and many are based in the Middle East, Africa and Asia.
 This is an opportunity too great to be missed, and a corporate social responsibility that can no longer be ignored.
 Technology and the rise of bank and non-bank competitors, who recognise this unprecedented opportunity, are already moving to capture this vast market.
 On top of this there is growing pressure from investors, pension funds and insurers to close this CSR gap, for the greater global good.
 Doing nothing could mean lost market share, foregone revenue, missed opportunity and reputational risk.
 This session will explore the steps financial institutions need to take to unlock the rewards, both social and business, from greater financial inclusion.

-David Evans, Chief, Global Philanthropy, UNICEF
+David Evans, Chief of Global Philanthropy, UNICEF

 Moderator: Hadley Gamble, Anchor, CNBC